Feminism in South Africa: Women's suffrage and civic engagement

 In 1933, Leila Wright, wife of Deneys Reitz, was elected as the first female Member of Parliament.

-The Black Sash organisation was founded in the 1950s, initially titled the Women’s Defence of the Constitution League but eventually shortened by the press as the Black Sash due to the women's habit of wearing black sashes at their protest meetings.
+The Black Sash organisation was founded in the 1950s, initially titled the Women's Defence of the Constitution League but eventually shortened by the press to the Black Sash because of the women's habit of wearing black sashes at their protest meetings.
 In this period, Black Sash members campaigned against the removal of Coloured or mixed race voters from the voters' roll in the Cape Province by the National Party government.
 As the apartheid system began to reach into every aspect of South African life, Black Sash members demonstrated against the Pass Laws and the introduction of other apartheid legislation.
 It would later open Advice Offices to provide information concerning their legal rights to non-white South African's affected by that legislation.

-On May 2, 1990, the African National Congress released a statement titled "The Statement of the National Executive Committee of the African National Congress on the Emancipation of Women in South Africa", which was the first national acknowledgment of the need for gender equity in order to advance a truly democratic nation.
+On May 2, 1990, the African National Congress released a statement titled "The Statement of the National Executive Committee of the African National Congress on the Emancipation of Women in South Africa", which was the first national acknowledgment of the need for gender equity to advance a genuinely democratic nation.
 The statement also recognized that there was a striking imbalance of women in government positions, and that is detrimental as women's perspectives and issues are often overlooked.
-The document initially received high praise from feminists in the South Africa, but in later years women criticized the congress for not taking action to rectify the issues outlined in the statement.
-However, since 1990 women have gained more positions of power within government as today South Africa is ranked among the top five African countries that have high representation of women in the national legislature.
-This improvement is largely due to mandatory quotas now required by political parties in South Africa to ensure minimum female representation in government positions.
+The document initially received high praise from feminists in South Africa, but in subsequent years, women criticized the congress for failing to take action to address the issues outlined in the statement.
+However, since 1990, women have gained more positions of power within government, and today South Africa is ranked among the top five African countries that have high representation of women in the national legislature.
+This improvement is primarily due to mandatory quotas now required by political parties in South Africa to ensure minimum female representation in government positions.